 "State law requires that we have budget control.
 By law we cannot exceed the budget and must be able to load the budget data into our financial system," explains Trisha Loque, Budget and Finance Director, Skagit County.
 "Our old process required us to print paper reports from our financial system to distribute to key contributors.
 This cost our organization countless employee hours and was an inefficient and ineffective mechanism for managing our complex budget."

-After evaluating a number of other applications, Skagit County selected Adaptive Planning, part of the Adaptive Suite, because of its powerful features and functions, coupled with a total cost of ownership that offered excellent value.
+After evaluating a number of other applications, Skagit County selected the Adaptive Insights Business Planing Cloud because of its powerful features and functions, coupled with a total cost of ownership that offered excellent value.
 They appreciated the Software-as-a-Service (SaaS) approach that did not require IT resources or the purchase of additional hardware during a lean budget year.
-Additionally, Adaptive Planning took less time to implement and the user friendly, Excel-like functionality meant user training and adoption would be simple and easy.
+Additionally, Adaptive Insights took less time to implement and the user friendly, Excel-like functionality meant user training and adoption would be simple and easy.

 "Adaptive Insights’ professional services team was great to work with.
 They always thought through how they would approach a problem and then came back to us with a carefully worked out solution.
 There were no roadblocks to the implementation.
 The application was easy to roll-out and teach.
 In addition, the customer support has been phenomenal and they are always available to answer any questions we may have" states Logue.

-"During our first budget process using Adaptive, we could see who had entered their budget data and who had not.
+"During our first budget process using Adaptive Insights, we could see who had entered their budget data and who had not.
 It was easy to find a particular data point or answer to a question by drilling down into the reporting," recalls Logue.
-"By implementing Adaptive and moving this process online, we eliminated manual data entry and paper distribution, decreased our budget cycle by a full month, and save considerable time and money."
+"By implementing the Adaptive Insights Business Planning Cloud and moving this process online, we eliminated manual data entry and paper distribution, decreased our budget cycle by a full month, and save considerable time and money."